yonkahlon/Zenject/README.md

 ## <a id="zenject-order-of-operations"></a>Zenject Order Of Operations

-Warning: This section gets fairly in depth so if you're not interested in peering under the hood of Zenject, you might want to skip it!

 A Zenject driven application is executed by the following steps:

-1. Unity Awake() phase begins
+* Unity Awake() phase begins
-1. SceneContext.Awake() method is called.  *NOTE:* This should always be the first thing executed in your scene.
-By default it should work this way out of the box, because the executionOrder property should be set to -9999 for the SceneContext class.
-You can verify that this is the case by selecting `Edit -> Project Settings -> Script Execution Order` and making sure that ProjectContext is at the top (which should then be followed by SceneContext and SceneDecoratorContext as well)
+    * SceneContext.Awake() method is called.
+This should always be the first thing executed in your scene.
+It should work this way by default (see <a href="#bad-execution-order">here</a> if you are noticing otherwise).
-1. If this is the first scene to be loaded during this play session, SceneContext will create the ProjectContext prefab.
+    * If this is the first scene to be loaded during this play session, SceneContext will create the ProjectContext prefab.
 If ProjectContext has already been created by a previous scene, we skip to step 10 to directly initialize the SceneContext
-1. ProjectContext creates a new DiContainer object to be used to contain all instances meant to persist across scenes
-1. ProjectContext iterates through all the Installers that have been added to its prefab via the Unity Inspector, and updates them to point to the new DiContainer.
-It then calls InstallBindings() on each installer.
+    * ProjectContext iterates through all the Installers that have been added to its prefab via the Unity Inspector, updates them to point to its DiContainer, then calls InstallBindings() on each.
+Each Installer calls some number of Bind<> methods on the DiContainer.
-1. Each Installer registers different sets of dependencies directly on to the given DiContainer by calling one of the Bind<> methods.
-Note that the order that this binding occurs should not generally matter, because nothing should be instantiated using the DiContainer until all the installers are fully completed.
-Each installer can also call other installers by executing Container.Install<> (Note that you can pass arguments to this method as well)
-1. The ProjectContext then injects all MonoBehaviours that have been added to its prefab with their dependencies.
-All [Inject] methods within the ProjectContext prefab are called at this time as well.
-Note that since MonoBehaviours are instantiated by Unity we cannot use constructor injection and therefore [Inject] injection, field injection or property injection must be used instead.
+    * ProjectContext then injects all MonoBehaviours attached to its game object as well as its children
-1. After filling in the dependencies for each game object on its prefab, the ProjectContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
+    * ProjectContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
+    * SceneContext iterates through all the Installers that have been added to it via the Unity Inspector, updates them to point to its DiContainer, then calls InstallBindings() on each.
+Each Installer calls some number of Bind<> methods on the DiContainer.
+    * SceneContext then injects all objects in the scene (except those objects that are parented to the ProjectContext)
+    * SceneContext then constructs all the non-lazy root objects, which includes any classes that derive from ITickable / IInitializable or IDisposable, as well as those classes that are added with a `NonLazy()` binding.
-1. If any required dependencies cannot be resolved, a ZenjectResolveException is thrown
+    * If any required dependencies cannot be resolved, a ZenjectResolveException is thrown
-1. Steps 4-9 are repeated except this time with the SceneContext.
-All objects in the scene (except those objects that are parented to the ProjectContext) are injected using the bindings that have been installed in the SceneContext's installers.
-Also note that because the DiContainer used by SceneContext is a sub-container of the DiContainer for the ProjectContext, objects in the scene will also be injected using bindings declared in a ProjectContext installer as well.
-1. Once again, if any required dependencies in the scene cannot be resolved, a ZenjectResolveException is thrown
-1. All other MonoBehaviour's in the scene have their Awake() method called
+    * All other MonoBehaviour's in the scene have their Awake() method called
-1. Unity Start() phase begins
+* Unity Start() phase begins
-1. ProjectContext.Start() method is called.
+    * ProjectContext.Start() method is called.
 This will trigger the Initialize() method on all `IInitializable` objects in the order specified in the ProjectContext installers.
-1. SceneContext.Start() method is called.
+    * SceneContext.Start() method is called.
 This will trigger the Initialize() method on all `IInitializable` objects in the order specified in the SceneContext installers.
-1. All other MonoBehaviour's in your scene has their Start() method called
+    * All other MonoBehaviour's in your scene has their Start() method called
-1. Unity Update() phase begins
+* Unity Update() phase begins
-1. ProjectContext.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the ProjectContext installers)
+    * ProjectContext.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the ProjectContext installers)
-1. SceneContext.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the SceneContext installers)
+    * SceneContext.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the SceneContext installers)
-1. All other MonoBehaviour's in your scene has their Update() method called
+    * All other MonoBehaviour's in your scene has their Update() method called
-1. Steps 18 - 19 are repeated for LateUpdate
+* These same steps repeated for LateUpdate and ILateTickable
-1. At the same time, Steps 18 - 19 are repeated for FixedUpdate according to the physics timestep
+* At the same time, These same steps are repeated for FixedUpdate according to the physics timestep
-1. App is exited
+* Unity scene is unloaded
-1. Dispose() is called on all objects mapped to `IDisposable` within the SceneContext installers (see <a href="#implementing-idisposable">here</a> for details)
+    * Dispose() is called on all objects mapped to `IDisposable` within the SceneContext installers (see <a href="#implementing-idisposable">here</a> for details)
+* App is exitted
-1. Dispose() is called on all objects mapped to `IDisposable` within the ProjectContext installers (see <a href="#implementing-idisposable">here</a> for details)
+    * Dispose() is called on all objects mapped to `IDisposable` within the ProjectContext installers (see <a href="#implementing-idisposable">here</a> for details)

 ## <a id="injecting-data-across-scenes"></a>Injecting data across scenes